reflex-dev/reflex-web/docs/library/disclosure/tabs.md

 ### Orientation
 We use `orientation` prop to set the orientation of the tabs component to `vertical` or `horizontal`.
 By default, the orientation will be set to `horizontal`.
-Note that, the orientation prop wont change the visual orientation but will change the functional orientation.
-This means for vertical orientation, the up/down arrow keys moves focus between the next or previous tab, while for horizontal orientation, the left/right arrow keys moves focus between tabs.
+Note that, the orientation prop wont change the visual orientation but the functional orientation.
+This means for vertical orientation, the up and down arrow keys moves focus between the next or previous tab, while for horizontal orientation, the left and right arrow keys moves focus between tabs.

 ```python demo
 tabs_root(